ppeble/emissary-ingress.dev/content/en/docs/3.9/howtos/tracing-datadog.md

 ## 3. Configure the TracingService

 Next we want to configure a TracingService that will write your traces using the DataDog tracing driver.
-If you haven't already, update the $productName$ deployment to use the `${HOST_IP}` interpolation to get the host IP address from the $productName$ containers environment.
+If you haven't already, update the Emissary deployment to use the `${HOST_IP}` interpolation to get the host IP address from the Emissary containers environment.

-Add the following to our environment variables in our $productName$ deployment:
+Add the following to our environment variables in our Emissary deployment:
 ```yaml
   - name: HOST_IP
     valueFrom: